Best Police Officer Injury Lawyers In California

-While many people assume the greatest risk faced by the police involves gun violence, it is often other types of accidents and injuries that pose the greatest risk to officers.
-These police on-the-job injuries can:
+While many people believe that gun violence poses the greatest risk to police officers, other types of accidents and injuries frequently pose a greater threat.
+These police work-related injuries may:

 - Bring long-lasting ramifications to an officer’s career